 “I would need to print the poster for Fahrenheit 9/11 for the picture,” I spoke sheepishly.

 The car was packed with six boys and I was of course the only one sitting comfortably in the co pilot seat.

 “Let’s go to Jamia side.
-My girlfriend is in architecture course the printer her side remains open all the time,” one of the boys (model) spoke.
+My girlfriend is in an architecture course and the printer her side remains open all the time,” one of the boys (model) spoke.

-And at three in the night the “photoshoot” gotten over.
+And at three in the night the “photoshoot” got over.

 * * *